openvinotoolkit/model_server/docs/stateful_models.md

 ### Inference via HTTP <a name="stateful_http"></a>

 Inference on stateful models via HTTP is very similar to inference on stateless models (_see [REST API](model_server_rest_api.md#predict-api) for reference_).
-The difference is that requests to stateful models shall containt additional inputs with information necessary for proper sequence handling.
+The difference is that requests to stateful models must containt additional inputs with information necessary for proper sequence handling.

-`sequence_id` and `sequence_control_input` shall be added to HTTP request by adding new `key:value` pair in `inputs` field of JSON body.
+`sequence_id` and `sequence_control_input` must be added to HTTP request by adding new `key:value` pair in `inputs` field of JSON body.

-For both inputs value should be a single number in 1-dimensional array.
+For both inputs value must be a single number in 1-dimensional array.

 Example: (_using Python requests package_):